Arizona Fire Map: List of Fires Near Me Right Now

 Maroon Fire

 This wildfire is currently 8,605 acres and is about 18 miles northeast of Flagstaff off Leupp Road near Maroon Crater, Inciweb noted.
-It’s 50 percent contained, so although it’s grown nearly eight times in a week it’s also increased containment significantly too.
-So containment efforts are working well with this fire.
+It’s 88 percent contained, so the size has stopped increasing while containment has increased over the last several days.

-Inciweb notes: “Containment will continue to increase over the next few weeks as firefighters identify and extinguish sources of heat along containment lines.
+Inciweb notes that the fire has transitioned back to a Type 4 fire, allowing resource numbers to be scaled back.
+“Containment will continue to increase over the next few weeks as firefighters identify and extinguish sources of heat along containment lines.
 Crews will continue with the removal of hazardous trees along travel corridors for public and firefighter safety.”

 This fire is unique because the Maroon Crater was used for WWII artillery training and unexploded ordnance might still be off the designated roads, Inciweb noted.
 The fire has transitioned back to a Type 4 fire and fire teams will continue to secure holding features and reduce fire-related roadway hazards.